CYBERSECURITY WHITEPAPER

 Why Do You Need It?

 Without cyber liability insurance, your business could face severe financial setbacks.
-For small businesses, the cost of a single cyberattack could be overwhelming, potentially leading to bankruptcy.
+For small businesses, the cost of a single cyberattack can be significant enough to threaten operations.
 For larger enterprises, it can result in significant operational disruptions and damaged reputations.
 Here are a few key reasons why you need this coverage:

 Financial Protection: